 There are some brands with a dishwasher safe coating for extra added convenience.

 Most ceramic non-stick coatings are applied using a sol-gel process.
-Sol-gel coating is a process that converts an inorganic liquid substance into a gel that can be applied to any metal.
+The sol-gel coating is a process that converts an inorganic liquid substance into a gel that can be applied to any metal.
 Sol-gel coatings are generally applied either by spray or dipping the item in the mineral gel followed by a high heat firing process known as curing.

 There are five basic elements that make up a liquid coating: The binder, the “non-stick” component, the pigments, the reinforcing agents, and the carrier which evaporates when the coating is cured.